Towards the impact of GMC collisions on the star formation rate: Discussion

 In the work presented here, we have insufficient dynamical range to follow the formation of individual stars, and so we cannot directly address the question of whether the collision makes massive star formation more likely.
 However, we can explore the more general question of whether star formation overall is triggered by the collision between our simulated clouds.
 Here, the lesson of the simulations is somewhat mixed.
-It is clear from the fact that star formation occurs in our $v = 0$ control run that the cloud collision is not required in order for the clouds to begin forming stars, i.e.\ the collision does not trigger star formation in the sense that the clouds would otherwise remain starless.
+It is clear from the fact that star formation occurs in our $v_\mathrm{rel} = 0$~km s$^{-1}$ control run that the cloud collision is not required in order for the clouds to begin forming stars, i.e.\ the collision does not trigger star formation in the sense that the clouds would otherwise remain starless.
 That said, the fact that star formation begins earlier in the colliding clouds and proceeds at a slightly higher rate are both indicative of the collision having a positive effect overall on the star formation efficiency of the cloud.
 It is possible that this enhancement of star formation would eventually be lost if we were to simulate the clouds for a much longer period.
 Conversely, it is also possible that the difference in efficiency would persist, particularly if the cloud lifetime is short.
-Ultimately, resolving this will require simulations that follow the evolution of the clouds for much longer periods and that account for the stellar feedback processes responsible for dispersing them.
+Ultimately, resolving this will require simulations that follow the evolution of the clouds for much longer periods that cover the long-scale collapse of the cloud, beyond the initial collision, and that also accounts for the stellar feedback processes responsible for dispersing them.
 However, this is outside of the scope of our current study.